 The bar chart and performance table provide an indication of the risks of investing in the Fund.
 The Fund has adopted the performance of the Oppenheimer Global Fund/VA (the predecessor fund) as the result of a reorganization of the predecessor fund into the Fund, which was consummated after the close of business on May 24, 2019 (the "Reorganization").
-Prior to the Reorganization, the Fund had not vet commenced operations.
+Prior to the Reorganization, the Fund had not yet commenced operations.
 The bar chart shows changes in the performance of the Series I shares of the Fund and the Non-Service Shares of the predecessor fund from year to year as of December 31.
 The performance table compares the predecessor fund's and the Fund's performance to that of a broad-based securities market benchmark.
-For more information on the benchmark used see the "Benchmark Descriptions" section of the prospectus.
 The bar chart and performance table below do not reflect charges assessed in connection with your variable product; if they did, the performance shown would be lower.
 The Fund's (and the predecessor fund's) past performance is not necessarily an indication of how the Fund will perform in the future.